ckuelker/nihongo/share/katakana/README.md

+---
+title: Directory nihongo/share/katakana
+author: Christian Külker
+date: 2022-06-23
+version: 0.1.3

+---

-# nihongo/share/katakana
+# Directory nihongo/share/katakana Aim

 Japanese resources to share for building a Katakana book

 # Name Schema for PDF Graphic Files

-Most PDF graphic files in this directory are created via katakana.svg by inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
-Some other files in nihongo/share/i too.
+Most PDF graphic files in this directory are created via `katakana.svg` by inkscape (version 0.48.5 r10040 - or similar (Debian Wheezy, Jessie).
+Some other files in `nihongo/share/i` too.
+As the resolution of `katakana.svg` depends on the desktop and the inkscape application (as of now 2022-06-23) it is recommended to use Debian GNU/Linux 8.11 (jessie) to make changes to `katakana.svg`.

      ad.pdf     - [a]rrow [d]own
      ag.pdf     - katakana [a] [gray]